How to Raise Money to Open a Bar, Pub, Restaurant or Nightclub

-Whatever the case, no investor is likely to give you any money unless you can prove that you will be granted a licence.
+Whatever the case, no investor is likely to give you any money unless you can prove that you will be granted a license.
 You will also need to prove that you have complied with relevant health and safety legislation, and that you fully understand the applicable rules around opening hours and zoning.

 Once you have constructed a strategic and financial plan, you will need to examine your funding options.
 The first and easiest option is, of course, to contribute from your own savings and assets.
 Unfortunately, most people aren't fortunate enough to be in a position to do this, or are unwilling to take out additional mortgage finance.